lubin100/hello-world/README.md

 This is my first github project
 Hi!
 Every one!
 my name is rohin!
-Today is my fisrt day to reall staty Github.
+Today is my fisrt day I really statr to learn Github.
 I bilive i' will succeed！